All Saints' Church, Brixworth

 All Saints' Church, Brixworth, now the parish church of Brixworth, Northamptonshire, England, is a leading example of early Anglo-Saxon architecture.
-In 1930 the British architectural historian Sir Alfred Clapham called it "perhaps the most imposing architectural memorial of the 7th century yet surviving north of the Alps".
 It is the largest English church that remains substantially as it was in the Anglo-Saxon era.
 It was designated as a Grade I listed building in 1954.

 Building

-The Peterborough Chronicle records Brixworth as having a monastery, Brixworth Abbey, founded when Seaxwulf became bishop of Mercia, before the death of King Wulfhere in AD 675.
-Many elements from the original building remain visible, along with later additions from further phases of building in the 10th, 14th and 19th centuries.
+The Peterborough Chronicle records Brixworth as having a monastery, Brixworth Abbey, founded when Seaxwulf became bishop of Mercia, before the death of King Wulfhere of Mercia in AD 675.
+The present church was begun in the late eighth or early ninth century, either by King Offa of Mercia or his successor, Coenwulf.
+Many elements from this building remain visible, along with later additions from further phases of building in the 10th, 14th and 19th centuries.
 The older building contains features typically found in architecture of a later period, including an ambulatory.
 Now it is a parish church and a Grade I listed building.

 Roman architecture can be considered the precedent for early Christian church building; hence the term 'Romanesque'.
 The church was built in the form of an Early Christian basilica, but with piers instead of columns.

 What remains of the original building is a clerestoried nave, north and south arcades blocked and infilled with windows, a presbytery separated from the nave by a great arch, and the foundations of a semicircular apse.
 The west tower was begun as a two-storey porch, heightened in the 10th century to form a tower.

 In the 13th century a south aisle was added to the nave, a south chapel was added beside the presbytery and the apsidal chancel was replaced with a rectangular one.
 In the 14th century the west tower was heightened again and the present broach spire was added.

 Archaeological excavations have shown that the original church had side chambers, called porticus, that would have extended either side of the present nave.
-At the position of the present tower was a narthex, and original pillars now covered by flooring show that there was a three-arched opening between the nave and the presbytery.
+At the position of the present tower was a narthex (vestibule), and original pillars now covered by flooring show that there was a three-arched opening between the nave and the presbytery.
 The original entrance was at the west end.
 In the Norman era the present south door was inserted in the westernmost arch of the south arcade.